Sweden and migration

 Then, from 1850 up until the 1930s, came ‘the great emigration’.
 Around 1.5 million native Swedes left the country.

-They went to the Americas and Australia – to escape poverty and religious persecution, and to seek a better life for themselves and their families.
+They went primarily to the Americas and Australia – to escape poverty and religious persecution, and to seek a better life for themselves and their families.
 That figure equals 20 per cent of the men and 15 per cent of the women born at the end of the 1800s.

 The peak year of the great emigration was 1887, when more than 50,000 people left Sweden.